UN high-seas biodiversity treaty struggles to leave port

 'Too close to fail'

-Though Greenpeace might be very pessimistic, others still hope for an agreement on Friday.

-"It is slow but there is still a lot of will inside the room to get it done," said Liz Karan with the NGO Pew Charitable Trusts.
+"This is the final stage and delegates are working hard to come to an agreement," said Liz Karan with the NGO Pew Charitable Trusts.

-"I wouldn't call it a failure yet but the clock is ticking," she added.

-Jihyun Lee, a youth ambassador with conservation group the High Seas Alliance, said a deal was possible, but added it would be necessary for countries, "especially those who claim themselves as ocean champions, to show more ambitions and flexibility so we can get the treaty done."
+Jihyun Lee, a youth ambassador with conservation group the High Seas Alliance, said: "We're too close to fail."

-"We cannot afford to water down the high seas treaty and we don't have any time to waste," she told a press conference.
-"We're too close to fail."

 The high seas begin at the border of nations' exclusive economic zones (EEZs) -- which by international law reach no more than 200 nautical miles (370 kilometers) from each country's coast -- and are under no state's jurisdiction.